miinhho/search-agent/README.md

 3. Summarize
     - Ensure the response appropriately addresses the user's intent and requirements.
-    - If not valid, identify the cause, update the context, and re-plan/re-optimize.
+    - If not valid, identify the cause, update the context, and re-search.
     - If valid, stream the final answer to the user.